 - Digging tools like a shovel and pick.

 - Pop up sprinklers or a drip system and a

 The first step is to choose where you want to mount the x-core controller and where you will put the solenoids.
 Generally, it is best to have them all close by.

 I chose the Irritrol Solenoids due to great reviews online, the pros use them as they are easy to repair and have adjustable flow rates.
-Next, mount the x-core controller to the wall and make sure you buy the weatherproof controller if putting outside.
+Next, mount the x-core controller to the wall and make sure you buy the weatherproof controller if putting them outside.

 Dig a hole in the ground deep enough to install the solenoid box and layer the base with road base gravel so it has good drainage.
-Dig a trench to each pop-up sprinkler or drip system and lay the irrigation pipe in the trench connect up all pipes to solenoids and sprinklers systems.
+Dig a trench to each pop-up sprinkler or drip system and lay the irrigation pipe in the trench to connect up all pipes to solenoids and sprinkler systems.
 Easy if you use an irrigation manifold.

 Decide if you want to have a master control valve, this will be triggered every time a zone needs to work.
 It will be the 1st control solenoid valve in the irrigation line as all other zones will come off this.

 I prefer to have a master valve just in the case of a leaky or failed valve I won’t lose all my water.
-Wire up each solenoid to a pair of wires from the 7 core irrigation cable, you can also get different size core cable eg: 5 core 10 core and wire up the master valve if installed.
+Wire up each solenoid to a pair of wires from the 7 core irrigation cable, you can also get different size core cable eg: 5-core 10-core and wire up the master valve if installed.
 Wire up the x-core controller with 12v power and cables to each solenoid.

 Hunter X-Core 8 Features